Apply to Graduate School at UNH

 Applicants are responsible for submitting the online application and any supporting materials directly to the UNH Graduate School (if mailing send to UNH Graduate School - Thompson Hall - 105 Main Street - Durham NH 03824).
 Do not send or address any materials to the department of study.
 Applicants are also responsible for monitoring the status of their application to make sure it is complete.
 All application materials become the property of the University of New Hampshire and will not be returned, duplicated, or forwarded to a third party at any time.

 New Hampshire residents wishing to claim in-state residency must submit a residency form with their application materials.
+Veterans currently residing in New Hampshire who wish to claim in-state residency must complete a residency form for veterans and submit the form with their application materials.
 Until in-state status is proven, applicants will be considered as out of state residents.
 For more information see the graduate school residency policy.
 Note: If you live in New England, you may be eligible for the New England Regional (NER) tuition discount program.

 Social Security Numbers